11/12/13 Update: Menu updated.

 - Portions are large and pricing is reasonable.

-- The Clam Chowder is amazing and the same stuff that’s served at Liberty Tree Tavern.
+- The Clam Chowder is outstanding and the same stuff that’s served at Liberty Tree Tavern.
 The Vegetarian Chili is also a nice hearty snack or a perfect complement to a shared meal.

 - At peak times, service is often slow – both to order and then the wait to pick up your food.